 The famous Murphy’s Law is said to derive from rocketry: ‘Whatever can go wrong, will go wrong.’
-With this dictum in mind, the Directorate of Technical and Quality Management assigns a separate class of personnel to all ESA mission teams: Product Assurance and Safety engineers, whose business is to manage risk.
+With this dictum in mind, the Directorate of Technology, Engineering and Quality assigns a separate class of personnel to all ESA mission teams: Product Assurance and Safety engineers, whose business is to manage risk.
 They work to failure-proof missions by methodically identifying all possible adverse eventualities, then come up with ways of preventing them take place.

 Space projects rely on PA&S engineers to ensure hardware and software quality, product reliability, electronic components, standards, materials, mechanical parts, critical industrial fabrication processes and configuration control.
 It is a demanding role, but also an essential one: quality costs, but any lack of quality can cost a lot more, potentially triggering mission failure.

 So each successful ESA mission is also an implicit vindication for the PA&S engineers – such as the second launch of Vega in May 2013, which rendered it the very first European launcher to achieve successive optimal flights for its first two launches.